datastaxdevs/workshop-intro-to-graphql/README.md

 |---|---|
 |**Database Name**| `workshops`|
 |**Keyspace Name**| `intrographql`|
-|**Regions**| Select `GOOGLE CLOUD`, then an Area close to you, then a region with no LOCKER 🔒 icons: those are the region accessible to the Free Tier.
+|**Regions**| Select `GOOGLE CLOUD`, then an Area close to you, then a region with no LOCK 🔒 icons: the LOCKed regions are the region not accessible to the Free Tier.

 > **ℹ️ Note:** If you already have a database `workshops`, simply add a keyspace `intrographql` using the `Add Keyspace` button on the bottom right hand corner of the DB Dashboard page.
 You may have to "Resume" the database first in case it is in "hibernated" state.

 While the database is being created, you will also get a **Security token** (needed to authenticate with your database and start using it):
 **please IGNORE THIS ONE, as we will be soon creating a new, more powerful token for today**.

-The status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.
+The status will change from `Pending` to `Active` when the database is ready, this usually only takes 2-3 minutes.

 ## 2. Create a security token

 > Note: this step is very important, as the token generated automatically for you with
-> the database lacks some permissions we'll use in the following.
+> the database lacks some permissions we'll use in the workshop.

 [Create a token for your app](https://awesome-astra.github.io/docs/pages/astra/create-token/#c-procedure), _using the **"Database Administrator"** role_.
 Keep it handy for later use (best to download it in CSV format, as the values